auth0/go-auth0/README.md

 	// to the client ID on the same client object. err = auth0API.Client.Create(client)
 	if err != nil {
-		log.Fatal("failed to create a new client: %w", err) }
+		log.Fatalf("failed to create a new client: %+v", err) }

 	// Make use of the getter functions to safely access